Stephen-Gates/GTFS/README.md

 GoodTables can only use a json table schema for validation ([see goodtables-web #65](https://github.com/frictionlessdata/goodtables-web/issues/65)).
 You can extract the json table schema from the datapackage.json file.
 It's this bit `{fields: [...]}`.
 Save this a separate file.

-Edit the schema file with a text editor (e.g. [ATOM](https://atom.io), [jsoneditoronline.org](http://www.jsoneditoronline.org)) and add constraints, refine types and formats, etc. Some constraints use regular expressions to define a pattern.
+Edit the schema file with a text editor (e.g. [ATOM](https://atom.io), [jsoneditoronline.org](http://www.jsoneditoronline.org)) and add constraints, refine types and formats, etc. You may like to use the [json table schema schema](https://raw.githubusercontent.com/frictionlessdata/schemas/master/json-table-schema.json) to improve your editing experience.

+Some constraints use regular expressions to define a pattern.
 Use a online tool to help create and test a regular expresion e.g. [regexr.com](http://regexr.com/) or [regex101](https://regex101.com/).

 ## License
-All items in this repository, apart from the data, are licenced under [Creative Commons Attribution 4.0](https://creativecommons.org/licenses/by/4.0/).
+All items in this repository, apart from the data, are licensed under [Creative Commons Attribution 4.0](https://creativecommons.org/licenses/by/4.0/).